Art museum administrator connecting people to art and to each other.

 As a part of the museum’s 2019-2023 groundbreaking transformation, Charlie dramatically expanded and redesigned audience experiences with a community-centric, co-creation approach, providing platforms for underrepresented voices and avenues for community authorship of programs and events.

 During this time, he led a pioneering partnership with the LEGO Foundation to design and build Creative Commons, a dedicated space for learning through play at the heart of the museum’s campus; over 60% of museum visitors now engage with this unique space each year.
-He led the development and realization of the AKG’s education wing, including artmaking studios, a digital media studio, a community gallery, and the museum’s first Family Room for young children and their caregivers.
-He guided the development and implementation of the museum’s first comprehensive interpretive plan, along with an innovative, museum audio tour in a podcast-style format featuring diverse voices and unexpected pairings.
+He led the development and realization of the AKG’s education wing, including three artmaking studios, a digital media studio, a community gallery, and the museum’s first Family Room for young children and their caregivers.
+He guided the development and implementation of the museum’s first comprehensive interpretive plan, along with an innovative audio guide featuring diverse voices and unexpected pairings.

-Charlie’s work has been recognized in ArtDaily, ArtNet, MuseumNext, The Art Newspaper, The Business Journals, The New York Times, and USA Art News, among other publications.
+Charlie’s work has been recognized in ArtDaily, ArtNet, The Art Newspaper, Buffalo-Toronto Public Media, Business Journals, MuseumNext, The New York Times, and USA Art News, among other publications.

 Before museum leadership, he served as a public school art teacher for over a decade and was a member of the College for Creative Studies Art Education Advisory Council.